TheoKanning/theokanning.github.io/_posts/2019-05-19-mit-racecar-vesc-and-joystick-on-ubuntu-18-04.md

 ## Conclusion

-That&#8217;s everything required to run the racecar in teleop mode!
+That's everything required to run the racecar in teleop mode!
 Build the catkin workspace then run `roslaunch racecar teleop.launch` to drive it around!